Louis-Chevalier/dotfiles/README.md

  My Dotfiles

-This directory contains the dotfiles for my system
+This directory contains the dotfiles for my system.
+I downloaded one of the preconfigured official hyperland setups and am continuously changing it to my liking

 ## Requirements
 Ensure you have the following